luapower/luapower-all/nw.md

 #### `win:close()`

-close the window and destroy it
+Close the window and destroy it.
+Any children are closed first.

 #### `win:dead() -> t|f`

-check if the window was destroyed
+Check if the window was destroyed.

 #### `win:closing()`

-event: closing (return false to refuse)
+Event: The window is about to close.
+Return false from the event handler to refuse.

 #### `win:was_closed()`

-event: closed (but not dead yet)
+Event: The window was closed.
+Fired after all children are closed, but before the window itself is destroyed (`win:dead()` still returns true).

 #### `win:closeable() -> t|f`

-closeable flag
+Get the closeable flag (read-only).

 ### App activation

 #### `app:active() -> t|f`

-check if the app is active
+Check if the app is active.

 #### `app:activate()`

-activate the app
+Activate the app, which implies activating the last window that was active before the app got deactivated.

+On Windows, this only flashes the window on the taskbar instead of popping it up in user's face.
+OSX and Linux don't have this feature, so calling activate() on these platforms is very, very rude.

 #### `app:was_activated()`

-event: app was activated
+Event: the app was activated.

 #### `app:was_deactivated()`

-event: app was deactivated
+Event: the app was deactivated.

 ### Window activation

 #### `app:active_window() -> win`

-the active window, if any
+Get the active window, if any.

+When the app is inactive, this always returns nil.

 #### `win:active() -> t|f`

-check if window is active
+Check if the window is active.

+When the app is inactive, this returns false for all windows.

+#### `win:activate()`

+Activate the window.
+If the app is inactive, this does not activate the app.
+Instead it only marks this window to be activated when the app becomes active.
+If you want to force the window to become active, call `app:activate()` after calling this function (very rude).

 #### `win:was_activated()`

-event: window was activated
+Event: window was activated.

 #### `win:was_deactivated()`

-event: window was deactivated
+Event: window was deactivated.

 #### `win:activable() -> t|f`

-activable flag (for 'toolbox' windows)
+Get the activable flag (read-only; only for windows with 'toolbox' frame).

+Toolbox windows can be made non-activable.
+It is sometimes useful to have toolboxes that don't steal keyboard focus away from the main window when clicked.

+> __NOTE:__ This [does not work](https://github.com/luapower/nw/issues/26) in Linux.

-### App visibility (OSX)
+### App visibility (OSX only)

 #### `app:hidden() -> t|f`